westlinkin/CacheUtilsLibrary/README.md

 # CacheUtilsLibrary

-This is a simple Android util library to write any type of data into cache files and then read them later.
-This whole library is just a simple [Java class](https://github.com/westlinkin/CacheUtilsLibrary/blob/master/library/src/main/java/com/lifeofcoding/cacheutlislibrary/CacheUtils.java), I used it in my many other projects.
-I found it very useful, so here it is.
+This is a simple Android util library to write any type of data into cache files and then read them later, using `Gson` to serialize and deserialize these data.

 ##Gradle